-The Australia-UK FTA is Australia’s most ambitious Free Trade Agreement with any country, other than New Zealand.
-This historic deal with the UK will strengthen our diversification and export-led COVID-19 recovery.
+A-UKFTA is Australia's most ambitious free trade agreement with any country, other than New Zealand.
+This historic deal with the UK has strengthened our diversification and export-led economic growth.
 Further details on key aspects of the Agreement are provided below.

-In 2020-21 the UK was Australia’s eighth-largest goods trading partner, with two-way goods trade valued at $19.5 billion.
-The Australia-UK FTA will result in improved goods access to the markets of both countries.
-Under the Australia-UK FTA, Australia’s exporters stand to benefit with 99 per cent of Australian goods by value able to enter the UK duty-free when the agreement enters into force.
+In 2022 the UK was Australia's 15th-largest goods trading partner, with two-way goods trade valued at $10 billion.
+The Australia-UK FTA has resulted in improved goods access to the markets of both countries.
+Under the A-UKFTA, Australia's exporters stand to benefit with more than 99 per cent of Australian goods by value entering the UK duty-free.

-Tariffs on Australian wine and short and medium grain milled rice will be eliminated when the agreement enters into force.
+Tariffs on Australian wine and short and medium grain milled rice were eliminated when the agreement entered into force.

 Sheep meat tariffs will be eliminated after ten years.
 During the transition period, Australia will have immediate access to a duty-free quota of 25,000 tonnes, rising in equal instalments to 75,000 tonnes in year 10.
 In the subsequent five years a safeguard will apply on sheep meat imports exceeding a further volume threshold rising in equal instalments to 125,000 tonnes, levying a tariff safeguard duty of 20 per cent for the rest of the calendar year.

 Sugar tariffs will be eliminated over eight years.
 During the transition period, Australia will have immediate access to a duty-free quota of 80,000 tonnes, rising in equal instalments to 220,000 at year eight.